-Everyone in the world is familiar with red chillies and it can be found almost everywhere.
+Everyone in the world is familiar with red chilli whole, and it can be found almost everywhere.
 But the chillies in India are particularly special.
 So let’s learn more about this amazing spice and its impact on the country.

 - Kashmiri Red Chilli: As their name suggests, Kashmiri Red Chilli originates from the state of Kashmir.
 Due to its deep red color and low Scoville level, it’s generally used more for its color than its spiciness.

 - Guntur Red Chilli: Again, going by the name, the chilli comes from the Guntur district in Andhra Pradesh.
 But unlike Kashmiri Red Chilli, this is one of the hottest chillies in the country and also has a dark red or maroonish color.

 - Byadgi: This dark red-colored chilli comes from the state of Karnataka.
 Like Kashmiri Red Chilli, it’s not really spicy and can also be used as a substitute for the former.

 - Boria: This berry-like chilli is known for its unique shape.
 Being a moderately spiced chilli, it is often used in lentils soups and curries in India.

 - Sankeshwari Chillies: Originating from a place called Sankeshwar, Maharashtra, this spicy chilli should be used very carefully.
 With a very high Scoville level, this is also one of the spiciest chillies cultivated in the country.

 These were some of the most famous chillies in the country.
 Let’s learn some amazing facts about them.